VHS: Accessories

 Shortly after the introduction of the VHS format, VHS tape rewinders were developed.
 These devices served the sole purpose of rewinding VHS tapes.
 Proponents of the rewinders argued that the use of the rewind function on the standard VHS player would lead to wear and tear of the transport mechanism.
 The rewinder would rewind the tapes smoothly and also normally do so at a faster rate than the standard rewind function on VHS players.
 However, some rewinder brands did have some frequent abrupt stops, which occasionally led to tape damage.

 Some devices were marketed which allowed a personal computer to use a VHS recorder as a data backup device.
 The most notable of these was ArVid, widely used in Russia and CIS states.
-Similar systems were manufactured in the United States by Corvus and Alpha Microsystems, and in the UK by Backer from Danmere Ltd. The Backer system could store up to 4 GB of data with a transfer rate of 9 MB per minute.
+Similar systems were manufactured in the United States by Corvus Systems and Alpha Microsystems, and in the UK by Backer from Danmere Ltd. The Backer system could store up to 4 GB of data with a transfer rate of 9 MB per minute.